EricGebhart/clj-cli-ext/README.md

        ["-h" "--help"]])

     (def file-options
-      [["-f" "--file PATH" "File path to get a file from."]
+      [["-f" "--filename PATH" "File path to get a file from."]
        ["-h" "--help"]])

 ###Create a list of subcommands as needed,